 Bayer, the multinational pharmaceutical and life sciences company worth billions, acquired Monsanto to grow its crop science division in the summer of 2018.
 Unfortunately for Bayer, the acquisition has not unfolded as planned.
 Fortunately for entrepreneurs throughout the world, the issues that arose with this deal provide a valuable learning opportunity.

 The Supreme Court of the United States (SCOTUS) has made key holdings in recent years that limit the protections provided by patents.
 Not everyone is happy with the Court's impact on patent protections.
 As a result, further changes may be coming.

 Tax Day is behind us, but the recent tax scramble serves as an opportunity to discuss the tax obligations of businesses.
-The type of business structure chosen directly impacts tax obligations.
-Entrepreneurs that are considering choosing a business structure are wise to review the tax applications of each option before moving forward.
+The type of business structure directly impacts tax obligations.
+Entrepreneurs that are considering choosing a business structure are wise to review the tax implications of each option before moving forward.